 The Trust has put measures in place to ensure that these communications routes are monitored outside of term time.

-All incoming requests should be logged in a way that is available for the DPO to review.
+All incoming requests should be logged in a way that is available for the DPO to review (i.e. via GDPR Sentry).

 4. Clarify the request